ydrive/EasySynth/README.md

 Optical flow images contain color-coded optical flow vectors for each pixel.
 An optical flow vector describes how the content of a pixel has moved between frames.
 Specifically, the vector spans from coordinates where the pixel content was in the previous frame to where the content is in the current frame.
 The coordinate system the vectors are represented in is the image pixel coordinates, with the image scaled to a 1.0 x 1.0 square.

 Optical flow vectors are color-coded by picking a color from the HSV color wheel with the color angle matching the vector angle and the color saturation matching the vector intensity.
 If the scene in your sequence moves slowly, these vectors can be very short, and the colors can be hard to see when previewed.
-If this is the case, use the `optical flow scale` parameter to proportionally increase the images saturation.
+If this is the case, use the `optical flow scale` parameter to proportionally increase the image saturation.

 The following images represent optical flows when moving forward and backward respectively.
 Notice that all of the colors are opposite, as in the first case pixels are moving away from the image center, while in the second case pixels are moving toward the image center.
-In both examples the fastest moving pixels are the ones on the image edges.
+In both examples, the fastest moving pixels are the ones on the image edges.

 <img src="ReadmeContent/OpticalFlowForward.jpeg" alt="Optical flow forward" width="250" style="margin:10px"/>
 <img src="ReadmeContent/OpticalFlowBackward.jpeg" alt="Optical flow backward" width="250" style="margin:10px"/>